Development

 Anxiety is increasingly common in young people.
 We want to learn more about how children’s brains, minds, and immune systems interact as they grow - and how factors such as genetics, environment, and early-life infections influence mental development.

 When people with lived experience and researchers work together, research is more likely to be useful and accessible.
-We want to make sure that we understand the preferences and priorities of people with experience of anxiety.
+We are keen to make sure that we understand the preferences and priorities of people with experience of anxiety.

 If you have any questions, email Dr Dani Redhead anxiomics@mrc-cbu.cam.ac.uk